peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Exceptions:</b>

  * System.NotSupportedException:
-Either this message is a multipart message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.
+Either this message is a multipart message, so it doesn't have its own ody text, or this message has no character encoding declared or assumed or it (which is usually the case for non-text messages), or the character ncoding is not supported.

 ### CCAddresses